IMO addresses Oireachtas Sub-Committee on Mental Health

 - The role of the Consultant in providing clinical governance, leadership and expertise to the multi-disciplinary team must be valued and respected.
 This is of paramount importance if we are to provide safe, quality care and attract highly qualified psychiatrists to our mental health services.

 - Unless we can guarantee that authorised officers will be available nationwide on a 24/7 basis then we should not introduce a requirement that they be the only category persons allowed to make an application for voluntary detention.

-- Provide a clear and unambiguous definition of “A Child” that is consistent across all health care services, so that 16-17 year olds receive care appropriate to their needs;
+- Provide a clear and unambiguous definition of “A Child” which is consistent across all health care services, so that 16-17 year olds receive care appropriate to their needs.

 The IMO welcomes amendments to the legislation to expand the role of the Mental Health Commission, but believes it does not go far enough.

-- In a first instant we would call on the Mental Health Commission to engage an independent body to carry out an in depth analysis of the role of community multi-disciplinary teams and to assess if the current model of community based mental health teams is the best model for the provision of mental health services in Ireland.
+- In the first instance, we would call on the Mental Health Commission to engage an independent body to carry out an in depth analysis of the role of community multi-disciplinary teams and to assess if the current model of community based mental health teams is the best model for the provision of mental health services in Ireland.